Inca mythology: Condors

+Dogs

 The Inca bred dogs for hunting and scavenging but rarely for religious purposes.
 The Huanca people, however, had a much more religious basis for their consumption of dog meat as in Inca mythology Paria Caca, their god, was pictured as feeding solely on dog after he defeated another god, Huallallo Carhuincho, in a skirmish.
 In some parts of South America the Huanca are referred to as "the dog-eating Huanca".
 This behaviour of eating dog was looked down upon in other parts of the empire.

 There also exists a city named Alqollacta, or "Dog town", which contains statues of dogs and are thought to represent the souls of dogs that have died.
 The people would often save up bones and leave them at the statues so that it would give them a better standing in the afterlife.

 Dogs were sometimes believed to be able of moving between life and death and also see the soul of the dead.
 In addition, the Inca believed that unhappy dead souls could visit people in the form of black dogs.
 The Aymara people of Bolivia were reported to believe that dogs were associated with death and incest.
 They believed that those who die must cross an ocean to the afterlife in the ear of, or on the nose of, a black dog.
 Additionally, some sources report that women who sleep alone at night were capable of being impregnated by ghosts which would yield a baby with dog feet.